cezarbontas333/nixpersonalscript/README.md

 - GPU: Lenovo GTX 1070

 ### Additional notes
 Learned quite a bit from using and searching how NixOS works, but some packages from what I would have liked to use are missing and having them compiled would have missed the point of managing a nix instance.
-This is mostly for archival reasons but I might go back to this setup in teh future.
+This is mostly for archival reasons but I might go back to this setup in the future.